Robert Murray Stamp

 unlikely to have any collectable value above its face value.
 If

-you bring this type of thing to us, we can confirm what should
+you bring this type of thing to us, we'll be able to confirm

 Obsolete UK.
 It